romeric/Fastor/README.md

     _mm256_store_ps(tn4._data+i,_mm256_set1_ps(static_cast<float>(2))*_mm256_load_ps(tn1._data+i)+
     _mm256_sqrt_ps(_mm256_sub_ps(_mm256_load_ps(tn2._data+i),_mm256_load_ps(tn3._data+i)));
 ~~~
 avoiding any need for temporary memory allocation.
 Importantly, Fastor goes deeper into the realm of *smart* expression templates to find optimal networks of tensor contraction, for instance an expression like `trace(matmul(transpose(A),B))` which is `O(n^3)` in computational complexity is determined to be inefficient and Fastor statically dispatches the call to an equivalent but much more efficient routine, in this case `A_ijB_ij` or `doublecontract(A,B)` which is `O(n^2)`.
-Furthermore, Fastor is all about small stack-allocated on cache tensors, and the overhead of calling vendor/optimised `BLAS` is not worth it.
+Furthermore, Fastor is all about small stack-allocated (on cache tensors), where the overhead of calling vendor/optimised `BLAS` is typically not worth it.
 Further examples include
 ~~~c++
 // the l in-front of the names stands for 'lazy' ldeterminant(linverse(A)); // transformed to 1/ldeterminant(A), O(n^3) reduction in computation